 Table 4.6.1.1.
 Proposed recreational bag and alternatives and associated percent reduction for each alternative under Action 6 Table 4.6.1.2.
-Predictions for when the Scamp and Yellowmouth Grouper complex ACLs would be met under with the preferred catch limit alternative (Action 4: Alternative 2 - ABC=ACL), preferred allocation alternative (Action 5: Alternative 2 - Split Reduction Method using average landings for 2018-2022), and each bag limit alternative (Action 6) for the recreational sector Table 4.6.2.1.
+Predictions for when the Scamp and Yellowmouth Grouper complex ACLs would be met under with the preferred total ACL alternative (Action 4: Alternative 2 - ABC=ACL), preferred allocation alternative (Action 5: Alternative 2 - Split Reduction Method using average landings for 2018-2022), and each bag limit alternative (Action 6) for the recreational sector.
+Table 4.6.2.1.
 Projected landings of scamp and yellowmouth grouper under the alternatives in Action 6 (lbs ww) Table 4.6.2.2.
-Difference in the estimated recreational landings of scamp and yellowmouth grouper compared to Alternative 1 (No Action) (numbers of fish) ^a Table 4.6.2.3.
+Difference in the estimated recreational landings of scamp and yellowmouth grouper compared to Alternative 1 (No Action) (numbers of fish) a Table 4.6.2.3.
 Estimated change in potential net economic benefits for the recreational sector (CS) from the alternatives in Action 6 compared to Alternative 1 (No Action) (2022 dollars) Table 4.7.1.1.
 Percent reduction associated with each trip limit alternative associated with the commercial sector Table 4.7.1.2.
 The approximate date the commercial ACL is estimated to be met under each commercial trip limit alternative (Action 7).
 These projections assume the preferred alternatives from Actions 4 (total ACL) and 5 (allocations) Table 4.10.1.1.
 The commercial and recreational ACL usage for the OSASWG complex from 2012 to 2023.
-For landings in pounds whole weight, see Table 3.2.1 Table D.1.1.1.
+For landings in lbs ww, see Table 3.2.1 Table D.1.1.1.
 Two methods to compute proportion of total scamp/yellowmouth grouper removals that are attributable to landings.
 The remainder are attributable to dead discards.
-Table D.1.2.1.
-A second of a small and in a setimate of the small and a small Table D.1.2.1.
+D-1 Table D.1.2.1.
 Aggregated annual landings estimates (lbs ww) of scamp and yellowmouth grouper from 1986-2022, by sector.
 Landings values mask confidentiality through 2012 and are adjusted for both confidentiality and recreational uncertainty after 2012 Table D.1.2.3.
 Description of the allocation alternatives proposed for evaluation.
 The preferred alternative is bolded Table D.1.2.4.
 Alternatives for allocation percentages under Action 5.
-The preferred Alternative is boldedD-11 Table D.1.2.5.
-Predictions for when scamp / yellowmouth grouper recreational ACLs would be met under the preferred alternatives for Action 4 (ACL Alternative $2 - ACL = ABC$) and Action 5 (Alternative 2 - Split Reduction Method using average landings from 2018-2022).
+The preferred Alternative is bolded Table D.1.2.5.
+Predictions for when scamp / yellowmouth grouper recreational ACLs would be met under the preferred alternatives for Action 4 (ACL Alternative $2 - ACL = ABC$ ) and Action 5 (Alternative 2 - Split Reduction Method using average landings from 2018-2022).
 D-14 Table D.1.2.6.
-Predictions for when scamp / yellowmouth grouper commercial ACLs would be met under the preferred alternatives for Action 4 (ACL Alternative $2 - ABC = Total ACL$) and Action 5 (Alternative 2 - Split Reduction Method using average landings from 2018- 2022) Table D.1.2.7.
+Predictions for when scamp / yellowmouth grouper commercial ACLs would be met under the preferred alternatives for Action 4 (ACL Alternative 2 - ABC = Total ACL) and Action 5 (Alternative 2 - Split Reduction Method using average landings from 2018- 2022) Table D.1.2.7.
 Seasonal closure alternatives.
-Months when the fishery is closed are indicated in red, and months when the fishery is open are indicated in gray (for both the commercial and recreational sectors) Table D.1.2.8.
+Months when the fishery is closed are indicated in red, and months when the fishery is open are indicated in gray (for both the commercial and recreational sectors).
+Table D.1.2.8.
 Predictions for when scamp / yellowmouth grouper ACLs would be met under the preferred catch level alternative (Action 4: Alternative 2 - ABC=ACL) and preferred allocation alternative (Action 5: Alternative 2 - Split Reduction Method using average landings from 2018-2022) for each seasonal closure alternative (previously Action 6, see